 Complete these steps from https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps and create a new App Registration.

 Give the application a suitable name and choose Single Tenant.
+Click the Register button.

 Finally for the application, create a new secret and communicate it securely with the owners (secrets can only be viewed once).
 Use a short duration for a secret.
-Record Application (Client) ID, Tenant ID and provide then to the app owners as well.
+Record Application (Client) ID, Tenant ID and provide them to the app owners as well.

 You also need the Object ID of the Enterprise App (not the App Registration).
 To get this visit App Registration > Overview > click Managed Application in Local Directory link.
 Copy ObjectID from here (the Enterprise App Object ID).